WiiiL/invoicing_cs/README.md

-# invoicing_cs
-MagniFinance Invoicing Integration code sample
+# C# MagniFinance Invoicing Integration code sample

-This code sample should not be used for production.

-It is provided as a base sample for your invoicing integration needs.
+This code sample is not be used for production, it is provided as a base sample for your invoicing integration needs.